libp2p/py-libp2p/README.md

 ## WARNING
 py-libp2p is an experimental and work-in-progress repo under heavy development.
 We do not yet recommend using py-libp2p in production environments.

+## Sponsorship
+This project is graciously sponspored by the Ethereum Foundation through [Wave 5 of their Grants Program](https://blog.ethereum.org/2019/02/21/ethereum-foundation-grants-program-wave-5/).

 ## Maintainers
 The py-libp2p team consists of: